cons0le7/nosint/README.md

 ![Image](https://github.com/user-attachments/assets/86ba8d86-d079-47ba-a7d9-fdd64b0a0c8c)

 ## ⚠️ Before Installing ⚠️
-You will first need to [register](https://nosint.org/auth/register) at nosint.org to acquire your API token.
+You will first need to register at [nosint.org](https://nosint.org/auth/register) at  to acquire your API token.

 > [!Warning]
 > This tool intended to be used legally and ethically.
 I do not promote or condone any illegal or criminal activity.
 I am not responsible for any use or misuse of this tool.